-- 5. All national officers shall take office within thirty (30) days of election. - 6.
+- 5. All national officers shall take office on May 1st of the leadership year to which they were elected. - 6.
 Candidates shall be permitted to run for more than one national leadership position including positions on the Board of Trustees.
+Candidates running for more than one position shall submit a rank order list; and if they are elected to more than one position, they will be given the position that was ranked the most preferred.